 DISCUSSION

 The Chernyshenko Conscientiousness Scales are six 10-item measures of the lower order facets of conscientiousness identified by Roberts et al. (2005).
 Previous research has highlighted the need for a facet based approach to personality (Moon, 2001; Roberts & Bogg, 2004), and therefore the CCS were designed to assess the most frequently replicated facets which are overlooked in many of the major personality inventories.
-The current research aimed to psychometrically validate the CCS to confirm that they are appropriate for use in the UK and US, and two studies were carried out in order to meet this objective.
+The current research aimed to evaluate the CCS to confirm that they are appropriate for use in the UK and US, and two studies were carried out in order to meet this objective.
 In Study 1 internal reliability and factor analysis were performed on two large data sets.
 In Study 2 a separate sample was recruited to explore the scale in relation to: (i) test-retest reliability; (ii) convergent and discriminant validity and (iii) criterion-related validity.

 Principal axis factoring carried out on US and UK datasets revealed two comparable factor structures, both broadly consistent with the facet scales.
 For the most part items intended to measure industriousness, order, self-control, traditionalism and virtue loaded as expected on five distinct factors.
 Each facet scale also demonstrated good internal validity, indicating items within each subscale were measuring a related construct.
 However across both US and UK samples, the responsibility scale did not hold up well when subjected to factor analysis.
 Several of these items loaded with items designed to measure industriousness and virtue, whereas others did not meaningfully load onto any factor.
 When a six-factor solution was forced, across both data sets few items meaningfully loaded onto a sixth component.
-Therefore despite the CCS being designed to capture six related yet discrete traits, it appears that a 5 factor solution in the most appropriate for the first 50 items excluding responsibility.
+Therefore despite the CCS being designed to capture six related yet discrete traits, it appears that 5 scales conform to the hypothesized structure, while responsibility did not.

 Examining the content of the responsibility items reveals that they capture a range of qualities including punctuality, trustworthiness and having the desire to give back to the community.
 Therefore the scale may be tapping into multiple facets rather than capturing a discrete lower-order trait, which is reflected in the strong associations found between scores on the responsibility scale and the industriousness and virtue facets.
-It is also worth noting that the scale was shown to have acceptable internal reliability, and in study 2 good convergent and discriminant validity.
-Further research is needed to assess what it means to be responsible, and whether the items which currently make up the responsibility scale require revision.
+It is also worth noting that the scale was shown to have acceptable reliability, and in study 2 good convergent and discriminant validity.
+Nonetheless, it is clear that the current set of items is in need of revision in order to achieve a distinct factor structure and facet tapping responsibility.